Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-first-steps.md

 Deploying an application on Scalingo requires you to have Git installed.

 * Linux: Use your package manager to install it. (example: `apt-get install git`)
-* Mac OS: If you've installed XCode, Git has been automatically installed.
-Otherwise install it from [Git official website](http://git-scm.com/download/mac)
+* macOS: If you've installed XCode, Git has been automatically installed.
+Otherwise, install it from [Git official website](http://git-scm.com/download/mac)
 * Windows: Install if from [Git official website](http://git-scm.com/download/windows)